ytdl-patched/ytdl-patched/README.md

 # INSTALLATION

-You can install yt-dlp using one of the following methods:
+You can install ytdl-patched using one of the following methods:

 ### Using the release binary